Evidence Packs

 Note: clean edits require tuned preset parameters.
 Either set PACK_TUNED_EDIT_PARAMS_FILE or place the file at scripts/evidence_packs/tuned_edit_params.json.

 The evidence-pack shell wrappers do not expose the public core --execution-mode / --runtime-provenance flags directly.
-For host-side host execution in these repo-only wrappers, set INVARLOCK_ALLOW_HOST_EXECUTION=1 in the environment before calling run_pack.sh or run_suite.sh.
+For host-side execution in these repo-only wrappers, set INVARLOCK_ALLOW_HOST_EXECUTION=1 in the environment before calling run_pack.sh or run_suite.sh.
 Installed-wheel/public workflows should use invarlock evaluate --execution-mode host instead.
 Otherwise, the underlying model-loading commands follow the default runtime-container path and expect an OCI container engine such as podman or docker, plus a locally built invarlock-runtime:local image from make runtime-image.
 If both engines are installed, set INVARLOCK_CONTAINER_ENGINE=podman to force Podman.

 Validated container-path parity contract for evidence-pack wrappers: